Ruud Gullit: Feyenoord

+Gullit and teammate Johan Cruyff during a Feyenoord training session in 1983.

 The young Gullit was considered as a signing by English sides Arsenal and Ipswich Town, but managers Terry Neill and Bobby Robson turned him down.
 Neill later said that he considered £30,000 too much for "this wild kid".
 Gullit therefore moved to Feyenoord in 1982, where he made 85 league appearances, scoring 31 goals.
-At Feyenoord, Gullit found himself playing in his second season, 1983–84, alongside Johan Cruyff, while the assistant manager was Wim van Hanegem, and they were to leave a lasting impression.
+At Feyenoord, Gullit found himself playing in his second season, 1983–84, alongside Johan Cruyff, while the assistant manager was Willem van Hanegem, and they were to leave a lasting impression.

+Ruud Gullit of Feyenoord leaps for the ball as Sparta Rotterdam’s Louis van Gaal watches from the right during an Eredivisie match in 1983.

 Gullit's first season saw Feyenoord miss out on major honours, but the following year they completed the league and cup double.
 Gullit was named Dutch Footballer of the Year in recognition of his contribution to Feyenoord's success.
 At Feyenoord, Gullit occupied an increasingly advanced role in midfield, having played predominantly as a sweeper at Haarlem.
 While at Feyenoord, Gullit became the focus of a race row as manager Thijs Libregts was alleged to have referred to Gullit as "blackie" and criticised him for being lazy, though Libregts defended himself by stating that it was merely a nickname.
 While playing for Feyenoord at St Mirren in September 1983, he was racially abused and spat on by supporters of the Scottish club.
 Gullit called it "the saddest night of my life".

 PSV

+Gullit (in the foreground) during a derby match against Ajax in 1987.

 In 1985, Gullit moved to PSV for 1.2 million Dutch guilders and wound up scoring 46 goals in 68 league appearances for the team.
 Gullit was again named Footballer of the Year in 1986 as he helped PSV capture the Eredivisie crown, a feat they repeated the following year.